scottrogowski/code2flow/README.md

 How code2flow works
 ------------

 Code2flow approximates the structure of projects in dynamic languages.
 It is not possible to generate a perfect callgraph for a dynamic language.
-Code2flow works by using regular expressions - not abstract syntax trees.
-This is a concious design choice.
-Regular expressions allow code2flow to utilize heuristics that are unavailable in strict ASTs.
-The end result is more connections and more accurate connections.

 Detailed algorithm:

-1. Remove all comments and strings from the source.
+1. Generate an AST of the source code
-2. Identify and isolate all groups.
+2. Recursively separate groups and nodes.
 Groups are files, modules, or classes.
 More precisely, groups are namespaces where functions live.
-3. From the groups, identify and isolate all function definitions.
-These are called "nodes" internally.
-4. For each node, generate a series of regular expressions that represent all the ways it can be called in different namespaces.
-5. Search each node for each other node's regular expressions.
-This is a O(n^2) operation.
-If a match is found, connect the two nodes.
-If there is an ambiguity (two matches of nodes with the same token), loudly identify that ambiguity and skip.
+Nodes are the functions themselves.
+3. For all nodes, identify function calls in those nodes.
+4. For all nodes, identify in-scope variables.
+Attempt to connect those variables to specific nodes and groups.
+This is where there is some ambiguity in the algorithm because it is possible to know the types of variables in dynamic languages.
+So, instead, heuristics must be used.
+5. For all calls in all nodes, attempt to find a match from the in-scope variables.
+This will be an edge.
+6. If a definitive match from in-scope variables cannot be found, attempt to find a single match from all other groups and nodes.
-6. Trim orphaned nodes and groups.
+7. Trim orphaned nodes and groups.
-7. Output results.
+8. Output results.

 Known limitations
 -----------------

-Code2flow is internally powered by regular expressions.
+Code2flow is internally powered by ASTs.
 Most limitations stem from tokens not being named what the engine expects them to be named.

 * All functions without definitions are skipped.
 This most often happens when a file is not included.
 * Functions with identical names in different namespaces are (loudly) skipped.
 E.g. If you have two classes with identically named methods, code2flow cannot distinguish between these and skips them.